DataIntellectTech/TorQ-Crypto/docs/functions.md

 ### Orderbook Function
-Returns level 2 orderbook at a specific point in time considering only quotes within the lookback window.
+Returns level 2 orderbook at a specific point in time considering only quotes within the look-back window.

 |      Keys       |  Mandatory  |    Types     |     Defaults      |     Example      |  Description    |
 | :-------------  | :---------: | :----------  | :---------------  | :--------------  |:--------------  |